gabrielrih/sqlpinger/README.md

 # sqlpinger
-A lightweight CLI tool to monitor SQL Server availability by continuously executing WAITFOR DELAY on the database.
-It automatically detects and logs downtime periods, including total duration and timestamps — and prints a summary report when the user cancels its execution.
+A lightweight CLI tool for monitoring SQL Server availability.
+It continuously executes `WAITFOR DELAY` queries, automatically detecting and logging downtime intervals (with timestamps and total duration).
+When stopped (e.g., via Ctrl+C), it outputs a summary report.

-Perfect for testing connectivity, diagnosing intermittent issues or validating failovers.

-> Note that the concept of downtime used by this tool doesn't necessarily mean that the SQL Server itself is down.
-It simply means that something went wrong.
-This tool is intended to support downtime estimation, especially in scenarios where you know a downtime could happen soon (for example, when changing the service tier of an Azure SQL Database).
-Look at the topic [Things to keep in mind](#things-to-keep-in-mind) for more details about what could be consider as downtime.
+> In this context, "downtime" refers to any execution failure—not necessarily that the SQL Server is completely down.

 - [Features](#features)
 - [Installation](#installation)